Is Mold Harmful To Pets?

 Finally, you can also make small changes in routine.
 Make sure to run the exhaust fans after cooking or showering.
 That extra air circulation helps to remove tiny water droplets on household surfaces.
 Additionally, you could run ceiling fans and open your windows (if it’s drier outside).

-In a Nutshell: Is Mold Harmful to Pets?
+In A Nutshell: Is Mold Harmful To Pets?

 Most homeowners focus on people when talking about the risks of mold.
 However, both acute and chronic mold exposure can also cause a variety of symptoms in pets.
 Your cats and dogs should be kept safe from the harm of mold.